-Years later in 2012 the U.S. Forest Service and members of the Omega Psi Phi Fraternity (a part of the National Pan-Hellenic Council comprised of nine largely African American fraternity and sorority groups) Incorporated Iota Phi Chapter from Pittsburgh came together to host a camp program that would bring African American youth from the city to Chapman and Twin Lakes State Parks in Warren and McKean Counties.
+Years later in 2012, the U.S. Forest Service and members of the Omega Psi Phi Fraternity (a part of the National Pan-Hellenic Council) comprised of nine largely Black fraternity and sorority groups) Incorporated Iota Phi Chapter from Pittsburgh, came together to host a camp program that would bring Black youth from the city to Chapman and Twin Lakes State Parks in Warren and McKean Counties.
 The idea was to teach the young men about the history of the African Americans who served in the CCC.
-Some members of the fraternity had fathers who had served in the CCC, in the camps that were in the Allegheny National Forest.
-They wanted to bring attention to the role that African American CCC enrollees had in development of the ANF.
-The camp provided the opportunity for the middle and high school students to meet peers from the Kane, learn some outdoor skills, gain knowledge about the heritage of the CCC and an understanding of the work the men did.
+Some members of the fraternity had fathers who had served in the CCC, in the camps that were in the Allegheny National Forest (ANF).
+They wanted to bring attention to the role that Black CCC enrollees had in development of the ANF.
+The camp provided the opportunity for the middle and high school students to meet peers from Kane, learn some outdoor skills, gain knowledge about the heritage of the CCC and an understanding of the work the men did.

-Thanks to the partnership of Susan Stout from the U.S. Forest Service and Carlton Heywood of the fraternity, fifteen young men accompanied by seven adults from the lota Phi Chapter of the Omega Psi Phi Fraternity Incorporated came to the camp.
+Thanks to the partnership of Susan Stout from the U.S. Forest Service and Carlton Heywood of the fraternity, fifteen young men, accompanied by seven adults from the lota Phi Chapter of the Omega Psi Phi Fraternity Incorporated, came to the camp.
 They went through a fishing safety program, practiced casting, and tried to catch a few fish at Twin Lakes State Park.
 They learned how to use GPS equipment and went geocaching.
-In the evening they group met with an astronomer and learned about the stars and constellations.
-They even saw a bear!
-This unexpected opportunity also taught them about bears and their habit and why they are tagged and tracked by the Wildlife Commission.
-They group toured Chapman and Twin Lakes State Parks and learned about the history of their buildings and features.
-They also participated in a service project that allowed them to learn some CCC skills.
-181
+In the evening, the group met with an astronomer and learned about the stars and constellations.
+Much to their surprise, they even saw a bear!
+This unexpected opportunity also taught them about bears, their habitat, and why they are tagged and tracked by the Wildlife Commission.
+The group toured Chapman and Twin Lakes State Parks and learned about the history of their buildings and features.
+They also participated in a service project that allowed them to learn some hands-on CCC skills.227

-181 Ferry, Brian, "Chapman plays host to urban group," Times Observer, 12 June 2012, A3.
+227 Ferry, Brian, "Chapman plays host to urban group," Times Observer, 12 June 2012, A3.